Quantum circuit compilation with quantum computers: Introduction

 Executing a quantum algorithm on a real-world quantum computer with limited resources and efficiency necessitates a compilation process.
 The compilation generates a circuit implementation of the algorithm that minimizes errors or runtime when executed on the specific hardware, e.g., using the native gate set~\cite{Chong2017, maronese2021quantum, schmid2023computational}.
 However, even simple compilation instances have been proven NP-complete through reduction to SAT~\cite{Botea2018OnTC}, requiring approximated solutions.
-Numerous classical approaches have been proposed to heuristically address the compilation of quantum algorithms, both with a hardware-agnostic approach~\cite{ Saeedi_2010, Nam2018, finigan2018qubit, li2019tackling, Wille_2019, Shi_2019, Sivarajah_2020, Zhou_2020, fösel2021quantum, Peters_2022, campbell2023superstaq, Younis2021, kremer2024practical} and taking into account various platform-dependent error sources~\cite{9251858,Bassler2023synthesisof,schmid2023computational, jaschke2022abinitio, Tan2024compilingquantum, baker2021exploiting}.
+Numerous classical approaches have been proposed to heuristically address the compilation of quantum algorithms, both with a hardware-agnostic approach~\cite{ Saeedi_2010, Nam2018, finigan2018qubit, li2019tackling, Wille_2019, Shi_2019, Sivarajah_2020, Zhou_2020, fösel2021quantum, Peters_2022, campbell2023superstaq, Younis2021, kremer2024practical, PhysRevResearch.5.023146, Kikuchi2023, PRXQuantum.5.020362} and taking into account various platform-dependent error sources~\cite{9251858,Bassler2023synthesisof,schmid2023computational, jaschke2022abinitio, Tan2024compilingquantum, baker2021exploiting}.

 Assuming that the development of quantum computers will follow the trajectory of classical computing, they will eventually achieve the scalability and precision necessary to compile quantum algorithms, just as classical computers successfully compile classical algorithms~\cite{alfred2007compilers}.
 To date, there is no strategy to compile quantum circuits with quantum computers.
-Here, we propose a general paradigm for designing quantum compilers, i.e., quantum algorithms executed on quantum devices to compile other quantum algorithms, laying the groundwork for a potential quantum speed-up in the compilation of quantum circuits.
+Motivated by the computational advantage demonstrated by quantum algorithms in solving some combinatorial optimization instances~\cite{Ebadi_2022, PhysRevX.8.031016,cain2023quantum}, we propose a general paradigm for designing quantum compilers, i.e., quantum algorithms executed on quantum devices to compile other quantum algorithms, laying the groundwork for a potential quantum speed-up in the compilation of quantum circuits.